Sex Pistols: Lydon joins

 After considering band name options such as Le Bomb, Subterraneans, the Damned, Beyond, Teenage Novel, Kid Gladlove, and Crème de la Crème, they decided on Sex Pistols.
 Matlock said the band decided on the name while McLaren was in the United States before Rotten joined.
 Jon Savage says the name was not firmly settled on until just before their first show in November 1975.
 McLaren later said the name derived "from the idea of a pistol, a pin-up, a young thing, a better-looking assassin".
 Not given to modesty, false or otherwise, he added: "[I] launched the idea in the form of a band of kids who could be perceived as being bad."
 The group began writing original material: Rotten was the lyricist and Matlock the primary melody writer (though their first collaboration, "Pretty Vacant", had all lyrics by Matlock, which Rotten tweaked a bit); official credit was shared equally among the four.

 Their first gig was arranged by Matlock, then studying at Saint Martin's School of Art.
-The band played at the school in November 1975, supporting the pub rock group Bazooka Joe.
+The band played at the school on 6 November 1975, supporting the pub rock group Bazooka Joe.
 They performed several covers including the Who's "Substitute", the Small Faces' "Whatcha Gonna Do About It", and the Monkees' "(I'm Not Your) Steppin' Stone".